 If you believe that your child suffered Erb’s palsy injuries during the labor and delivery process, you may have grounds for a medical malpractice claim.
 Damage to nerves during the labor and delivery process can seriously complicate your child’s medical condition.
 Your child deserves a chance at a normal, healthy life.
 Our firm can help.

-Contact a Baltimore Erb’s palsy lawyer at LawMD if you believe your child was injured due to a medical practitioner’s negligence.
+Contact our Baltimore Erb’s palsy lawyers at LawMD if you believe your child was injured due to a medical practitioner’s negligence.
 Call (888) 695-2963 for a free consultation.

 What You Should Know About the Brachial Plexus

 The brachial plexus is a network of nerves in the shoulder that transmits signals between the spinal cord and the hands, fingers, and arms.
 When these nerves are damaged, it can lead to weakness, loss of sensation, or paralysis.
 These conditions may be referred to as brachial plexus injuries, birth palsy, or Erb’s palsy.
 A newborn may sustain a brachial plexus injury during a challenging delivery, usually as a consequence of an obstetrician’s mistake.
 Consulting with our experienced Baltimore Erb’s palsy attorneys as soon as possible is critical for addressing the complications associated with this condition.

 A child born with Erb’s palsy may have numerous difficulties growing up.
 Any situation in which an obstetrician or another physician in the labor and delivery room was negligent in his or her responsibilities and this negligence led to birth injuries could enable you to recover compensation in the form of medical malpractice claim.